charnley/eink-art-gallery/services/canvas_coordinator/readme.md

 - Fix the esphome, so it is clean
 - Fix the esphome, so it doesn't loop on error:
     - Display error msg and sleep
-- Fix the mac endpoint, it looks silly